raspberrypilearning/raspberry-pi-connect/en/step_1.md

 --- task ---

-Find your Raspberry Pi in the list and click the "Connect" button.
+Find your Raspberry Pi in the list and click the **Connect** button.

 ![Connect to the Raspberry Pi](images/select_pi.png)